 Sofia Chavez Del Castillo, Graphic Design

-I had the best time at Central Saint Martins, even though the course was short, I learned so much more than just a summer abroad, the city is inspiring itself with so many beautiful surroundings and historic architecture.
+I had the best time at Central Saint Martins, even though the course was short, I learned so much more than just a summer abroad, the city is inspiring with so many beautiful surroundings and historic architecture.
 I have significantly expanded my skills as a graphic designer and open my mind to new concepts and ideas.
-The university just feel overwhelming, unique and very rich in art.
-The teachers were very well prepared and amazingly talented, and the most amazing thing is having 20 classmates from 20 different countries.
-I could¥t really ask for more fun, challenges and diversity than this summer in Central Saint Martins.
+The university just feels unique and very rich in art.
+The teachers were very well prepared and amazingly talented, and having 20 classmates from 20 different countries was amazing.
+I couldn't have asked for more fun, challenges and diversity than I got this summer at Central Saint Martins.

 University of Monterrey, Mexico

 CSM summer study abroad program creates for its students the perfect environment to confront oneself with interior design's highly demanding standards.
 Teachers Michelle and Pascal are the real asset to helping students who are willing to reach this level to achieve it.
 I could feel that their standards of expectations where reflecting the reality of the market and it was good to be challenged.
 I would recommend this experience to every students interested in interior design who are looking for a high-level short course.